-Julie Hoff, Curriculum Specialist at PCHS, discusses how the Leadership Team uses the systems approach from the 7 Categories of Effective Systems to carry out their school's focus and vision.
-This video includes how the leadership team uses the 7 Categories to create a workable strategic plan for continuous improvement.
-Click on the image below to view.
+The video featuring Julie Huff, Curriculum Specialist at Pulaski County High School, discusses how the leadership team uses the systems approach from the 7 Categories of Effective Systems to carry out their school's focus and vision.
 Total time 3:45.

 Quality Tools for Continuous Improvement